ablmz/AbschlussProject-EndToEnd-DS-Project-/README.md

 # Final-Project
 This is a Web-DataScience Projekt
 In this project consists of three parts:
-  1. Web Scraping the Clinic Data of Hospitals in Germany from klinikbewertung.de and google
+  1. Web Scraping the Clinic Data of Hospitals in Lower Saxony Germany from klinikbewertung.de and Google Maps
-  2. With using ML methods the data will be processed
+  2. With using ML methods and Data Analyse  the data will be processed
-  3.
+  3. Finally we show all results of our works on a webpage